Did you know you could schedule your Instagram posts in advance? Or optimize your bio to appear in the Explore tab?

 To see the posts you've been tagged in, go to your own profile and click the person icon below your bio.

-As we mentioned in the previous step, when someone tags a photo or video of you on Instagram, it's usually added to your profile automatically.
-But, you can change your Instagram settings to enable manually selecting which photos you're tagged in that show up on your profile.
+As we mentioned in the previous step, when someone tags a photo or video of you on Instagram, it's automatically added to your profile.
+But you can change your Instagram settings to enable manually selecting which photos you're tagged in that show up on your profile.

 Instagram tries to show you ads that are interesting and relevant to you.
 You might see ads based on people you follow and things you Like on Instagram, or the third-party websites and apps you visit.